How to create landing pages…

 The page at which a visitor ‘lands’ after clicking a search engine listing link or an advertisement is known as a landing page.

 Landing pages are super important for a business because they help you to collect leads and make sales.

 There are seven types of landing pages – lead-capture, microsite, infomercial, static, product-detail, click-through, and viral landing pages.

 There are a ton of nice tools out there to build landing pages on the web…but one that outperforms all other ones is GetResponse.
 It’s one of the best tools to be used for building high-converting landing pages presently.
-I already explained step-by-step usage of GetResponse’s landing page builder in this guide.
+I already explained the step-by-step usage of GetResponse’s landing page builder in this guide.